What we know: Sudan generals' deadly fight for power

 What comes next?

-According to Boswell, "this is an existential power struggle on both sides", adding that both sides see the conflict as a "very zero-sum" game.
+According to Boswell, "this is an existential power struggle on both sides".

+As the full-scale fighting entered its sixth day, many suspected that the RSF may be receiving ammunition and supplies from abroad, via neighbouring nations.

+Daglo met recently with the son of eastern Libyan military strongman Khalifa Haftar, but Haftar's spokesman Ahmad al-Mesmari, said Thursday the force "categorically denies" it was backing either side.

 With both generals out for blood, Khair finds it "unlikely they'll come to the negotiating table without one or both of them suffering heavy losses".